NateEaton/PonyExpress/README.md

 **Community Features:**
 - Linked social media group (Facebook?) for newspaper and yearbook staff
 - Platform for sharing memories and connecting with former staff members

-**Alternative Hosting:**
-- Explore hosting options that can handle larger archives (multiple years)
-- Identify perpetual hosting solutions that could outlast the original contributors
-- Ensure long-term accessibility if the archive expands to include later graduating classes

 ---